jtluoto/dokku-poc/README.md

 # Dokku PoC

+A PoC of how continuous deployment can be implemented with Dokku without allowing pushes outside of the server.
+The server can pull for changes and in case of new commits, the app is redoployed.

 ## Dokku server installation and test application deployment

 1. Provision a virtual machine for Dokku.
 These scripts have been tested with the following VM specs: